-GOAL RECOMMENDED IMPLEMENTATION MEASURES Engaging the dayslamment of a visit Set aside land to provide a variety of housing types at various densities.
-Expand from existing built-up areas.
-Encourage the development of a variety of housing types and subdivision Provide zoning incentives to preserve open space. design which will promote an efficient use of space, and preserve the integrity of the area's rural character.
-Encourage pedestrian and bicycle connections between residential developments and nearby commercial areas.
-Develop subdivision and condominium regulations that provide standards for residential development.
+GOAL RECOMMENDED IMPLEMENTATION MEASURES Set aside land to provide a variety of housing types at various densities.
+Encourage the development of a vari- 2.
+Expand from existing built-up areas. ety of housing types and subdivision 3.
+Provide zoning incentives to preserve open space. design which will promote an efficient use of space, and preserve the integrity of the area's rural character.
+Encourage pedestrian and bicycle connections be- tween residential developments and nearby commer- cial areas.
+5. Develop subdivision and condominium regulations that provide standards for residential development.
 Allow for accessory apartments in single-family residential zoning districts.
 Provide in the Zoning Ordinance for flexibility in living arrangements to allow senior citizens to live with rela- tives.
 Ensure that the housing needs of sen- 3.
 Provide for facilities that offer a range of care options. ior citizens are met.
 Encourage pedestrian paths and bicycle lanes that easily and safely connect residential developments to places that elderly residents like to go.
 Consider location of senior citizen housing in areas that contain frequently-used facilities by the elderly.
 6. Apply Elder Friendly Assessment.
 Encourage the development of com- mercial uses to support the commer- cial needs of the Township and to di- Provide in the Zoning Ordinance for a variety of commercial uses.
 JAL versify the local economy in areas that will provide convenient shopping and office related services to the Township residents and assure compatibility of commercial districts with other areas.
 Identify on the land use plan map the limits of com- mercial development.
-Limit commercial development to those areas as much as possible to avoid strip commercial appearance.
-MERC 1.
+Limit commercial development to those areas as much as possible to avoid strip com- mercial appearance.
+IERC 1.
 Limit the height and size of signs in commercial areas.
 COMMERCIAL Ensure that commercial development continues to be of high quality.
-Limit the adverse environmental effects of commer- cial parking areas by reducing parking requirements, provision of landscaping, and control of storm water runoff.
+Limit the adverse environmental effects of commer- cial parking areas by reducing parking requirements, provision of landscaping, and control of storm water runoff. continues to be of high quality.
 3. Place restrictions to control commercial lighting.
 Require all major commercial developments to locate where sewer and/or water facilities exist or could be feasibly extended.
 OFFICE Encourage the development of office uses in transitional areas between residential and commercial or industrial uses.
 Discourage stand-alone office use in areas that are primarily residential.
-5 Encourage more intensive office/research facilities.
+Encourage more intensive office/research facilities.
 Amend the Zoning Ordinance to allow greater flexibility for office park development.